experimentech/Lilith-AI/docs/LAYER4_RESTRUCTURING.md

 ---

-**Key Takeaway:** Layer 4 is NOT getting a new BNN!
+**Key Takeaway:** Layer 4 is NOT getting a new BioNN!
 It's restructuring its databases to separate linguistic patterns (templates) from semantic knowledge (concepts).
 This is the correct architecture for the "Open Book Exam" design.